chenchih/5G_automationLinux/Iperflog_parser/4.parse_log_workingdir/Readme.md

 	- if log contains tx or tx then ignore that file(bidirectional)
 - v4: capture date with space and digit
 	- fix issue: Capture space with two digit for date `add \\s+\\d{1,2}`
-- v5: implment plot graph on all sheet
+- v5: plot graph, if contain rx and tx will not plot graph
 ### check current directory for log and txt file
 ```
 def process_log_files_to_excel(directory_path, output_excel_file):